binh234/AI-ML/004_Midjourney/README.md

 ## Midjourney Parameters

 Parameters are options added to a prompt that can change how an image generates in Midjourney.
-These parameters can change an image’s aspect ratios, switch between different Midjourney model versions, and alter which upscaler is used, among other things.
+These parameters can change an image's aspect ratios, switch between different Midjourney model versions, and alter which upscaler is used, among other things.
 Parameters are always added to the end of a prompt, and multiple parameters can be added to each prompt.

 Basic parameters include aspect ratios, chaos, negative prompting, rendering quality, seed, stop, style, and stylize.